Abstract geometric art with overlapping circles in shades of brown and beige on black background.

 • I aim to schedule your first session within a week of your initial inquiry.
 If immediate availability is limited, I’ll do my best to offer you the earliest possible appointment.

-• All that you share in counselling is confidential.
+• All that you share in the sessions is confidential.
 However, there are some limits to confidentiality, which I’ll be happy to explain in more detail in the initial session.

 • Yes.
 My practice is a safe and affirming space for clients across the full LGBTQIA+ spectrum.
 That includes lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, agender, nonbinary, pansexual and other identities and expressions that fall outside cisgender, heterosexual, and mono-normative experiences.